The Origin of Fair Information Practices

-Robert R. J. Gallati, one of the more colorful members of the committee, gave an overview of New York State’s criminal justice information system, described by Gallati as, “basically a very large computerized data base, containing derogatory information about people.”
+Robert R. J. Gallati gave an overview of New York State’s criminal justice information system, described by Gallati as, “basically a very large computerized data base, containing derogatory information about people.”
 The New York Times described Gallati as a visionary, and his comments in the committee show a very strong concern for privacy, even for the subjects of police databases.
 In earlier sessions, Gallati focused his comments upon the lack of authentication in database records organized by the SSN, and argued that only with a national fingerprinting system would the authentication challenges be overcome.

 Gallati described a very sophisticated record system for its time, with confidentiality protections, auditing (and specific anecdotes concerning policing of misuse of the database), check-digits and other methods to ensure validity of data, access and correction rights for suspects, purging of records for suspects whose charges were dismissed, procedural and physical security methods, and savvy-policies, such as the sequestration of organized crime files away from ordinary records.
 Gallati even discussed management of the computing system, and whether police computers should ever be implemented in a shared environment, an issue alive today in the form of government cloud computing.
 Politically Gallati’s agency was independent, and was only tasked with being a clearinghouse for criminal justice information (instead of a law enforcement agency).